codeverything/radox/README.md

 Your next web framework for python web applications.

-Radox is a light weight WSGI based web framework for ypthon web applications.
+Radox is a light weight WSGI based web framework for python web applications.
 It provides a basic routing.

 # Installing
 ```